Reality Computing 16-456

 Physical Considerations — With 5–8 people per session, we had to take into consideration the physical implications of efficiently getting everyone started on the iPads and moving through the space without hindering the experience of the other users.
 This experience will have to be tailored to the final form of the incubator since it will affect the flow of traffic and available square footage for the individual virtual experiences.
 If the AR experience is to be outdoors, the existing site conditions will have to be factored in such as terrain, rocks, trees, bushes, sidewalks, and other barriers within the space.
 These will not be hindrances if the site can be cleared/altered for ease of use while the incubator is on the site.

 Digital Considerations — We wanted to make the navigation and options as simple as possible while being easy to use.
 When designing for AR, keeping it simple is vital with unobtrusive hints.
 Hence, we decided to implement visual tutorial to instruct people on what they can alter.
 The secondary options (previous versions, energy saving options, and cost analysis) along with a help icon are located in each of the four corners of the iPad.
-This was to make them easily visible to the user as well as simple to click and risk of clicking a neighboring icon does not exist.
+This was to make them easily visible to the user, simple to click, and lowers the risk of clicking a neighboring icon.

 USER INTERFACE OF AR PLATFORM